BU-EC500-SP15/iot-ui-bigdata/README.md

 #IoT Resource Tree Representation for Massive Data Sets
-Introduction:
+<b>Introduction:</b>

-The goal of the project is to provide a webapp to view 1 million+ data points collected from the OpenDaylight.
+The goal of this project is to provide a webapp to visualize 1 million+ data points collected from OpenDaylight (ODL).
 Visual aids must give the user a sense for extracting meaning from these mass quantities of data in an intuitive way.
-Our solution will also contain management functions for adding, editing or deleting nodes from the tree.
+Our solution will contain management functions for adding, editing or deleting nodes from the tree.
 We also want minimize the client/server side response time to provide a fluid user experience.
 This documentation should serve as a means of describing our system as well as configuring it for use.

 ##System Overview:

 ![UML Diagram](https://raw.githubusercontent.com/BU-EC500-SP15/iot-ui-bigdata/master/Docs/IOT_UML.png)

+<b>Legend</b>
+Yellow = EC2 Instance
+Green = Server-side Execution
+Red = Web Browser
+Blue = Client-side User Functionality in browser

 ##Prerequisite
 <b>1.
 Install Python2</b> (https://www.python.org/downloads/)